 Ideal Itinerary: 3 Days in Zion and Bryce National Parks

-Zion to Bryce Canyon can be a trip all to themselves.
-Most likely you will connect it with a bigger southwest road trip.
+Zion to Bryce Canyon can be a trip all in itself, but most likely, you will connect it with a bigger southwest road trip.

-Either starting in Zion and heading to other Utah national parks.
-Or connecting it with a visit to the Grand Canyon (2-½ hours from the North Rim; 6 hours from the South Rim).
+You can either start in Zion and head to other Utah National Parks, or connect it with a visit to the Grand Canyon (2-½ hours from the North Rim; 6 hours from the South Rim).
 However you get here, these two parks make for an awesome road trip.

 Day 1: Arrive in Zion and set up camp or check into your lodging.
 Take a drive along the Mount Carmel Highway or take a hike along one of the shorter trails.
 You could easily complete the Middle Emerald Pools or the Watchman trail in a couple of hours.